 In Hinduism (also in Jainism and Sikhism), the concept of moksha is akin to that of Buddhism's nirvana, as well as Christianity's doctrine of salvation.
 But Buddhism, Hinduism and Christianity differ on fundamental beliefs on heaven, hell and reincarnation.
 From the Hindu perspective, heaven and hell are temporary places only.
 Permanent, divine bliss is " Moksha".

-[Main sources: Wikipedia, s.v.
-"Hinduism" and "Hinduism and other religions"
+[Main sources: WP, "Hinduism;" "Hinduism and other religions"

 Back to Yukteswar

 When Yukteswar describes how the world is made up, from gross to subtle, it is in accord with how it is delineated in Samkhya.
-But he omits very much in the many-faceted and many-hued Hinduism, in such a "a congregation of religions".
-The way to freedom - what it consists of, how its goal is, and how to reach it - is subject to disagreements within Hinduism.
+The way towards subtlety is also the way to freedom, he holds.
+But the way to freedom - what it consists of, how its goal is, and how to reach it - is subject to disagreements within Hinduism.

-Babaji speaks of "the inspired sons of God", whereas the New Testament considers Jesus as God himself and part of an exclusive deal that allow no other Christs [Matthew 24:24-25 etc.].
-As for the underlying basic unity of unspecified Hindu scriptures and Christianity, there is none if the earthly level is unreal, which Babaji is rendered to have decreed in Autobiography of a Yogi: "The divine realm extends to the earthly, but the latter [is] illusory".
-[Ay ch.
+Babaji speaks of "the inspired sons of God", whereas the gospel of Matthew says that salvation is an exclusive deal for Jews only, according to Jesus (Matthew 15:24; 10:5-8; cf. 24:24-25].
+As for the underlying basic unity of unspecified Hindu scriptures and Christianity, there is none if the earthly level is unreal.
+Babaji says it in Autobiography of a Yogi: "The divine realm extends to the earthly, but the latter [is] illusory".
+(1998, Chap.
 34]

 The purpose of this book is to show as clearly as possible that there is an essential unity in all religions; that there is no difference in the truths inculcated by the various faiths; that there is but one method by which the world, both external and internal, has evolved; and that there is but one Goal admitted by all scriptures [Sri Yukteswar, Hos 3].